This is article #11 out of 50 in The Startup Marketing Playbook.

 The key funnel metric that you (and your VP of Sales) will care about is marketing qualified leads (MQLs).
 As a reminder, MQLs are leads that “raise their hand,” indicating they are ready to talk to sales by filling out a demo request form on your website.
 The more MQLs you can feed to your sales team, the more swings at bat they have to start a conversation.
 Additionally, you can segment MQLs by source (e.g how many leads came from your email marketing campaigns versus your paid online ads) This can all be tracked by the marketing automation system.

 Contacts by persona

 As you produce more content using an inbound strategy, the goal is to convert targets to leads (i.e. get targets’ contact information into your database).
 Therefore, a key metric for measuring success is the size and growth of your contact database.
 In particular, you want to segment this by persona to ensure that you are engaging with people that match the target criteria to actually become a customer.
-If it’s only other industry vendors downloading your content, that might be a problem!
+If only other industry vendors are downloading your content, that might be a problem!

 Demo conversion rate